zakaf/creativity/README.md

 Requirement
 ----------
-Ip address has to be registered at the web of science server and granted accessed to their premium service, not lite service
+IP address has to be registered at the web of science server and granted accessed to their premium service, not lite service
 * server will not grant an authentication, if not registered
 * If your computer is connrected to UCLA network or UCLA VPN, it has already been pre-registered